 Instilled with the Japanese virtue of filiality he never lost hope to return to his honorable mother.
 Manjiro contemplated how he might return to Japan given that the whaling industry was declining.
 About this time gold was discovered in California and "gold fever" was sweeping the nation.
 Manjiro looked to this opportunity to earn enough money to take him and his companions back to Japan.
 Thus, on November 5, 1849 Manjiro sailed on the Stieglitz, which was bound for San Francisco.
 The journey took about three months of sailing and Manjiro soon went to Sacramento where he spent the next 70 days accumulating the $600 he needed to support his return to Japan.

 Returning to San Francisco he booked passage to Hawaii on the steam-powered merchant ship Eliza Warwick.
 He found his former companions divided as regards returning to Japan.
-Denzo and Goemon wished to return to Japan but Toraemon had married a Hawaiian and did not want to chance the return to Japan.
+Denzo and Goemon wished to return to Japan but Toraemon had become a successful carpenter and did not want to chance the return to Japan.
 Manjiro's plan was to purchase a small boat and have it loaded on a ship headed for China.
 With the help of their good friend, Rev. Damon, they raised money and purchased a boat they named Adventurer.
 When the ship passed near the Loo Choo Islands (Ryukyu Islands) the small boat would be lowered and the three mates would row to their native land.
 Aboard the American ship, Sarah Boyd, the three and their boat left the port of Honolulu on December 17, 1851.
 Manjiro and his friends knew that this would be the closing chapter of their odyssey.
 Either they would return to their homes after 10 years or they might be executed for violating the isolation policy of Japan.
 After about three weeks the ship approached the island of Okinawa, the largest of the Ryukyu's.
 In a raging sea Captain Whitmore of the Sarah Boyd brought the ship around to the leeward side of the island.
 Finally the Adventurer was lowered and the three mates had to use all their strength to battle through the waves to reach the shore.
 At last they were again on Japanese soil.
 Their fate awaited them.

 When Manjiro and his two companions awoke on the beach that January day of 1851 they had no idea how the locals would greet them.
 Indeed the citizens of this remote area were quite afraid of these three strangers who had appeared as if from nowhere.
 With Manjiro were the brothers, Denzo and Goemon.
 Their third brother, Jusuke, had died in Oahu.